 This geometric series has a convergence point of 1/3.
-All its terms occur in z_2 , so we can use our dotted concentric circles to understand the relationship between the rotated C{4k} circles used to construct this sum and C_3 , the unrotated circle having a dot the sum converges to, that is, the radius associated with this infinite sum goes through.
+All its terms occur in $z_2$ , so we can use our dotted concentric circles to understand the relationship between the rotated $C{4^k}$ circles used to construct this sum and $C_3$ , the unrotated circle having a dot the sum converges to: that is, the unique radius for this convergence point.

-Notice that all single decimals for all rational numbers in base k^2 have radii associated with them on an un-rotated circle.
-As k^2 gives the square of all possible bases, natural numbers greater than 1, all rational numbers representable with a single digit between 0 and 1 are included in the union of these radii.
-This implies that we can read from a system of dotted circles the decimal expansion in a given base, like base 4.
-Also all convergent infinite series with terms of the form $1/a_k$ with a_k strictly increasing have partial radii that rotate counter-clockwise around the circle and go through points farther and farther from the center.
-This forces series that converge to a rational number to have their convergence point given by a radius going through an un-rotated "earlier" dot.
+Here are some observations.
+Given any radius, representing a sector area's value, we can read from a system of dotted circles the decimal expansion in a given base, like base 4; conversions via the modulus operator may be necessary to adjust the digits of the expansion.
+Also all convergent infinite series with terms of the form $1/a_k$ with $a_k$ strictly increasing natural numbers have partial radii that rotate counter-clockwise around the circle and go through points farther and farther from the center.
+This forces series that converge to a rational number to have their convergence radius given by a radius going through an un-rotated "earlier" dot.
 We can see these patterns in Figure 10.
+As $z_2$ and generally $z_k$ require rotations of all circles giving all rational numbers, there is no such earlier un-rotated circle having a rational point for these series to converge to.
+The additions of the terms perpetually offsets the radius formed from all rational numbers.
+This suggests that all $z_k$ are irrational.